— 10 Sep 2021 10:25:09 by Kate Moore

 The downloads below should provide enough evidence for you to complete an enhanced risk assessment for your next visit, but please don’t hesitate to contact us if you require specific information or have any questions.

 Of course, if you would like to see the new controls for yourself, we can organise a subsidised inspection visit to the Château or La Grand' Ferme.
-Just get in touch to organise your visit in the autumn term.
+Just get in touch to organise your visit.

 Though the centres are booking up fast with postponed groups from 2020 and 2021, there is still time to reserve your place and have something positive for your students to look forward to.
 If your school is unsure about authorising your next trip, we recommend that you talk to us to reserve your dates now while you confirm things.

-To read the latest travel advice for France and information about your current booking, please go to our Coronavirus travel advice page.
+To read the latest travel advice for France and information about your current booking, please go to our French travel advice page.

 Click here to read a summary of the DfE's school trip guidance.